vicious-widgets/vicious/README.md

   * returns a table with string keys: `{city}`, `{wind}`, `{windmph}`, `{windkmh}`, `{sky}`, `{weather}`, `{tempf}`, `{tempc}`, `{humid}`, `{dewf}`, `{dewc}` and `{press}`

-**vicious.widgets.cpuinf**

-  - provides speed and cache information for all available CPUs/cores
-  - returns a table with string keys, using CPU ID as a base:
-    {cpu0 mhz}, {cpu0 ghz}, {cpu0 kb}, {cpu0 mb}, {cpu1 mhz} etc.

-**vicious.widgets.cpufreq**

-  - provides freq, voltage and governor info for a requested CPU
-  - takes the CPU ID as an argument, i.e. "cpu0"
-  - returns 1st value as frequency of requested CPU in MHz, 2nd in GHz, 3rd as voltage in mV, 4th as voltage in V and 5th as the governor state

 **vicious.widgets.mem**